Undergraduate Course Descriptions

 Introduction to Literary Studies

 How does one find something interesting and informative to say about a work of literature?
 And how does one convey that interpretation effectively in writing?
-This course seeks to answer those two questions by introducing students to the theories and methods of literary criticism and by providing an opportunity for detailed attention to the process of writing and revision.
+This course seeks to answer those two questions by introducing students to the methods of literary criticism and by providing an opportunity for detailed attention to the process of writing and revision.
 We will begin by examining a variety of interpretive strategies for reading literature; and then we will write a series of papers applying what we have learned to several literary works.
-Texts: Gibaldi, The MLA Handbook for Writers of Research Papers, 7th ed.; Lynn, Texts and Contexts, 6th ed.; Treadwell, Machinal; Alger, Ragged Dick.
+Texts include: Gibaldi, The MLA Handbook for Writers of Research Papers, 7th ed., Treadwell, Machinal, Chopin, The Awakening

 Classical Literature in Translation

-In this course, students will become familiar with Greek, Roman, and Norse Mythology, as well myths from many other cultures.
-We’ll explore several types of myths, such as Creation Myths, Trickster Myths, and the Female Divine.
-In addition to critical analysis of the myths, students will explore how they affect our own culture and can inform our reading of literature.
+In this course, students will become familiar with Greek, Roman, and Norse Mythology, as well as myths from other cultures.
+In addition to critical analysis of the myths, students will learn different approaches to the study of mythology, and explore how mythological narratives affect our own culture and can inform our reading of literature.

 This is a fully online course.
-Assignments may include weekly discussion boardparticipation, essays, and exams.
+Assignments may include weekly discussion boardparticipation, writing activities, quizzes, essays, and exams.

 British Literature to 1800

-Mist-walking monsters, rolling heads and flimsy gowns, farts and polyandry, a sympathetic Satan, love poems, the joys and anguishes of the modern world; we’ll meet them all, reading carefully, discussing thoroughly, writing several short essays and having a final exam.
-Text: The Norton Anthology of English Literature, vol. 1, 8th ed.
+Mist-walking monsters, rolling heads and flimsy gowns, farts and polyandry, a sympathetic Satan, love poems, the joys and anguishes of the modern world-- we'll meet them all, reading carefully, discussing thoroughly, writing several short essays and having a final exam.
+Texts: To be emailed to you in time for you to get them inexpensively.

 British Literature to 1800